 How can you help?

-If you are interested in volunteering for the shelter, please speak to one of clergy at St Paul’s, or email the church at firstname.lastname@example.org, or call 020 8341 3306.
+If you are interested in volunteering for the shelter, please speak to one of clergy at St Paul’s, or contact us.
 If you are unable to help physically, financial support is much appreciated.
-You can find contact information for All People All Places here.
+Please take a look at All People All Places for more details.